ubinhash/mintduel/readme.md

 ---

-## Security Notes
+## Security Notes  (Things we will fix later)

 - **Commit Phase Secret**
-  - Currently using a hardcoded `"secret"` during the commit phase for the hackathon demo.
+  - Currently using a hardcoded `"secret"` during the agent commit phase for the hackathon demo.
   - In production, this should be **randomly generated per agent move** and stored securely.

 - **User Verification**